SystemsApproach/ops/lifecycle.rst

 With respect to what types of tests, there is a rich vocabulary for talking about QA, but unfortunately, the definitions are often vague, overlapping, and not always uniformly applied.
-The following gives a simple taxonomy for different categories of tests, organized according to the three stages of the CI/CD pipeline where they happen (relative to :numref:`Figure %s <fig-pipeline>`):
+The following gives a simple taxonomy that serves our purposes, with different categories of tests are organized according to the three stages of the CI/CD pipeline where they happen (relative to :numref:`Figure %s
+<fig-pipeline>`):

 * **Integration Gate:** These tests are run against every attempt to check in a patch set, and so must complete quickly.
 This means they